rayzcao/EngineeringToolKit/README.md

-# EngineeringToolKit
+# Engineering ToolKit

-This is a web-based temperature converter, allowing users to convert between Celcius and Fahrenheit
+This is a website that contains several mini programs which may help you with your engineering work.
+**Current program list:**
+*Temperature Converter (Complete, Open to Advice for Improvements) *Moment of Inertia Calculator (In Progress, Weclome to collaborate)